Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Now, that you know how to install and run the Template Builder add-in on the XLSX file, it is time to create and modify the template document using all the Template Builder abilities.

 Let’s see how we create the Sales Quote document.
-You can use the created Document Solution from Maven Documents gallery as a reference.
+You can use the created Document Solution from the Maven Documents gallery as a reference.

-In our example, we are using the cell in the second row and the B column, and further examples will consider that location.
+In our example, we are using the cell in the second row and the B column and further examples will consider that location.
 But you can start with whatever cell you like.

 Write down the header of the document and place the cursor in the cell below, so you can insert the fields there.